NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hallow Beckons - Halloween 2025.md

 ![[pavilion-of-hallow-masks.png|right wtall]]

 > [!note]+ **Read Aloud**
 >  Harley raises a trembling hand, and the lanterns bow their carved faces toward her in silence.
 A faint path of light unfurls through the fallen leaves — a trail of softly burning embers leading deeper into the Hollow.
-As you follow the trail, the forest grows quieter.
-The twisted branches lean closer together overhead, and the air grows heavy with the scent of smoke and decay.
-Faint shapes move among the trees — echoes of dancers long gone, faces pale and empty.
-In the distance, music drifts through the fog: a broken waltz played on phantom strings.
-The path opens into a moonlit clearing, and there stands a pavilion of black silk and silver bones.
+The path winds through silent trees until the lantern-light fades to a dull ember glow.
+Ahead, a pavilion of black silk and silver bones shimmers in the mist.
+Inside, dozens of masks drift in slow circles above four faceless statues.
+The air is heavy — every breath thick with smoke and rot.
+Harley steps beside you, her gown whispering like leaves.
+Her orange eyes dim, the black scar beneath them seeming deeper than before.
+>
+> “This is where I kept my memories,” she says softly.
+“Each mask — a moment, an emotion.
+But the worms have hollowed them — turned joy to hunger, love to pain.
+They feed upon what I once was.”
+>
+> She touches one of the silver effigies; it hisses and smokes beneath her glove.
+“The corruption twists my essence.
+If the wrong mask is worn, the Hollow will drown in its own despair.”
+>
+> Her gaze fixes on you.
+“You must restore what’s true.
+Find which memories still carry my light, and place them upon the waiting faces.
+But beware — the worms despise healing.
+Here, even your kindness will wither until the rite is done.”

 The pavilion once served as the centerpiece of Harley’s All Hallows revel — a place of laughter, dance, and delight.
 Now it’s deserted, the air thick with stillness.
 Masks hang from silver threads across the tent’s interior, swaying gently as if breathing.

 Each mask represents an _emotion_, _memory_, or _aspect_ of Harley’s fey essence, now fractured by Kyuss’s corruption.
 The puzzle is about restoring balance — finding which masks still belong to her, and which have been hollowed out by the Worm God’s influence.

-### 🪞 Environment Details
+#### Environment Details

 |Feature|Description|
 |---|---|